-- United States Treasury bills, bonds, notes, or any other obligation or security issued by the United States Treasury, or any other obligation guaranteed as to principal and interest by the United States: - Bonds, notes, debentures, or any other obligation or security issued by any federal government agency or instrumentality including, but not limited to, the Federal National Mortgage Association, Federal Home Loan Bank, Federal Farm Credit Bank, Federal Home Loan Mortgage Corporation, Government National Mortgage Association, and Student Loan Marketing Association.
-All federal agency securities shall be direct issuances of federal government agencies or instrumentalities; - Written repurchase agreements in the securities listed above provided the market value of the securities subject to the repurchase agreement must exceed the principal value of the agreement by at least 2 percent and be marked to market daily, and the term of the agreement must not exceed thirty days; - 4.
-Bonds and other obligations of the State of Ohio or Ohio local governments; - Time certificates of deposit or savings or deposit accounts including, but not limited to, passbook accounts; - 6.
-No-load money market mutual funds consisting exclusively of obligations described in division (1) or (2) and repurchase agreements secured by such obligations, provided that investments in securities described in this division are made only through eligible institutions; - 7.
-The State Treasurer's investment pool (STAR Ohio).
+- United States Treasury bills, bonds, notes, or any other obligation or security issued by the United States Treasury, or any other obligation guaranteed as to principal and interest by the United States; - Bonds, notes, debentures, or any other obligation or security issued by any federal government agency or instrumentality including, but not limited to, the Federal National Mortgage Association, Federal Home Loan Bank, Federal Farm Credit Bank, Federal Home Loan Mortgage Corporation, Government National Mortgage Association, and Student Loan Marketing Association.
+All federal agency securities shall be direct issuances of federal government agencies or instrumentalities; - 3.
+Written repurchase agreements in the securities listed above; - 4.
+Bonds and other obligations of the State of Ohio or Ohio local governments; - 5.
+Time certificates of deposit or savings or deposit accounts including, but not limited to, passbook accounts; - No-load money market mutual funds consisting exclusively of obligations described in division (1) or (2); - 7.
+The State Treasurer's investment pool (STAR Ohio); and - 8.
+Commercial paper and bankers' acceptances if training requirements have been met.

-Investments in stripped principal or interest obligations reverse repurchase agreements and derivatives are prohibited.
+Investments in stripped principal or interest obligations, reverse repurchase agreements and derivatives are prohibited.
 The issuance of taxable notes for the purpose of arbitrage, the use of leverage and short selling are also prohibited.
 An investment must mature within five years from the date of purchase unless matched to a specific obligation or debt of the District, and must be purchased with the expectation that it will be held to maturity.
+Investments may only be made through specified dealers and institutions.